raxod502/intuitive-explanations/about/projects.md

   class] for typesetting papers to [MLA] formatting standards.

 ## Other personal projects

-All of my open-source projects receive continued maintenance when needed.
-The dates below, however, show when most of the major development happened.

 * [TI-84 programs][ti-84-programs] (Spring 2010 -- Spring 2016): My
   first programming ever, on the [TI-84 Plus Silver Edition][ti-84] in